 We leave Bhutan and fly home.

-Enjoy Your 34-Page Catalog with stunning photos from Scotland
+Enjoy your 34-page catalog with stunning photos from Bhutan

 We don’t want you to worry about losing money on your workshop booking.
 Therefore, you will receive a 100% refund of the workshop price – including your deposit – if we have to cancel any of our workshops due to coronavirus.